Vxtzq/CrowdGPT/README.md

 ---

-## 🧠 How the Swarm Works

-1. **The Coordinator (`server.py`):** Acts as a tracker.
-It holds the global model weights, hands out 1MB dataset shards, and aggregates incoming gradients.
-2. **The Swarm Node (`crowdgpt.py`):** Connects anonymously via IP, downloads the global weights, computes gradients locally on your GPU, and seeds the delta back to the network.
-3. **Consensus:** The swarm advances only when multiple distinct nodes agree on the math (Byzantine Fault Tolerance), preventing malicious actors from poisoning the model.

----

 ## 📚 Contribute Training Data

 Want to shape what the model learns?
 We curate our training data via Pull Requests to our HuggingFace dataset to ensure high quality and prevent poisoning.